BerniceChua/phase-0/week-1/reflections.md

 If you type "[command] --help", it will show you the usage options of what you can do with the command you are asking help about.

 ## 1.4 Forking and Cloning Reflection
+If you were going to write instructions for a new person on how to create a new repo, fork a repo, and clone a repo, what would they be?
+Instructions for creating a new repo:

+Step 1 - If you don't have this already, create a login and password in GitHub.

+Step 2 - In your own GitHub page, look for the "+" sign on the upper right corner beside your avatar/picture.
+You'll know you're in the right place because when you hover over it, a sign will appear that says "Create new...".

+Step 3 - Click on "+" sign on upper right corner beside your avatar/picture.
+A dropdown menu appears.

+Step 4 - On dropdown menu, please click "New repository".
+A new screen will appear.

+Step 5 - In this new screen, you can customize things about your repo such as the name.
+Please choose the name of your repo, choose whether or not the repo is public vs. private, and choose what kind of license is being used, since these are required.
+The others are optional, but you can add information on them if you want.

+Step 6 - When you have made sure that everything in Step 5 is to your liking, please click "Create Repository".
+Congratulations!
+You have made a repository in GitHub.

+Step 7 - In order to add more files to this repository, let us link it to your local machine through git.
+For this, please make sure that you have git installed from here: https://git-scm.com/downloads (Links to an external site.)

+Step 8 - please type these commands to associate your local machine's git with your GitHub account:

+'git config --global user.name "Your GitHub Username Here" '

+'git config --global user.email "your.email@address.com" '

+(The End)

+Instructions for forking an existing repo:

+Step 1 - If you don't have this already, create a login and password in GitHub.

+Step 2 - Please go to the GitHub page of whichever repo you'd wish to fork.

+Step 3 - On the upper right corner of the screen, under your avatar/picture, there is a button called "Fork".
+Please click on this.

+Step 4 - Congratulations!
+You have successfully forked a repo.
+You'll know that you have done this correctly if the name before the slash of the repo name is your own username, and under that, it says "forked from originalUser/source" or something like that, and the picture beside it is a branch instead of a book.

+Step 5 -  In order to add more files to this repository, let us link it to your local machine through git.
+For this, please make sure that you have git installed from here: https://git-scm.com/downloads (Links to an external site.).

+Step 6 - On the right sidebar of the forked repo's page, there is a box under "HTTPS clone URL".
+Please click the box beside it that says "Copy to clipboard" when you hover over it.

+Step 7 - Please open your CLI.
+Please "cd" to the directory where you want to save your cloned git repos.

+Step 8 - Once you are in the directory that you want, please type this command:

+'git clone ' (and before hitting "Enter" on the keyboard, paste the URL that was copied in Step 6.
+NOW, hit Enter).

+Congratulations!
+You now have a copy of this forked repo on your desktop.

+(The End)

+Why would you fork a repository as opposed to create a new one?
+The answer to this question really depends on what you want to do.
+If you want to create something from scratch, then you would create a new repository.
+But if you want to work on existing code, then it is better to fork a repository instead of creating a new one, so that you don't have to copy each file manually.

+What struggles did you have setting up git and GitHub?
+What did you learn in the process?
+I did not struggle setting up git and GitHub this time, because I used it for work before.
+For that reason, I knew that git is different than GitHub, because my former work used a different place to host the master branch of their repo, with its own login and password.
+But I can remember what it was like when I set up git and GitHub for my very first time.
+During the very first time that I created a downloaded and installed git, I tried to create a local repository following the instructions in the guide at https://git-scm.com/documentation (Links to an external site.).
+I missed some steps, so I wanted to start from the beginning, but I got error messages because I had already did "git init" for the first time therefor of course git did not allow me to do that again for the directory where I was at, when I typed "git remote add origin <URL.FROM.MY.GITHUB>".